PrayerKeyPrayerKey

 Quick Summary

 Isaiah 38:15 is a verse from the book of Isaiah in the Old Testament.
-The NIV reads: "But what can I say?
-He has spoken to me, and he himself has done this.
-I will walk humbly all my years because of this a..."
+The KJV reads: "What shall I say? he hath both spoken unto me, and himself hath done it: I shall go softly all my years in the bitternes..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Isaiah 38:15